NREL/EnergyPlus/design/FY2024/NFP-AirToWaterHeatPumpHeatRecovery.md

 This optional numeric field specifies the maximum leaving water temperature at the heat recovery outlet node.
 The hot water temperature is not allowed to exceed this value.
 The default value is 60.
 The units for this field are [C].

+\paragraph{Field: Heat Recovery Capacity Modifier Function of Temperature Curve Name}\label{plhp_eir_cooling_inputs_heat_recovery_capft}

+This field is the name of a bivariate curve or table that defines an available capacity modifier of the unit as a function of the load side outlet temperature and the heat recovery side inlet temperature.
+The temperatures are in degrees Celsius when used in the function and the output of the function is multiplied by the reference capacity to get a current available capacity when the unit is operating in heat recovery mode.

+\paragraph{Field: Heat Recovery Electric Input to Output Ratio Modifier Function of Temperature Curve Name}\label{plhp_eir_cooling_inputs_heat_recovery_eirft}

+This field is the name of a bivariate curve or table that defines an EIR (1/COP) modifier as a function of the load side outlet temperature and the heat recovery side inlet temperature.
+The temperatures are in degrees Celsius when used in the function.
+The output of this function and the output of the EIR Modifier Function of PLR are multiplied by the reference EIR to get a current EIR when the unit is operating in heat recovery mode.

 ### HeatPump:PlantLoop:EIR:Heating ##